jorgeemejia/CS449-Project2/README.md

 ## To see all available endpoints, visit
 `http://localhost:5300/docs`

-## to populate the database with some sample data run populate.py

-`python populate.py`

 ## if you want to view what was populated in the db run test_queries.py